0ptim/DeFiChainWiki/docs/auto/Cli_Vault_Creation_And_DUSD_Minting.md

 ## Vault creation {#vault-generation}

-To generate a new vault the command **createvault "ownerAddress" ("loanSchemeId")** is used.
+To generate a new vault, the command **createvault "ownerAddress" ("loanSchemeId")** is used.

-For a list of all available schemes call **listloanschemes**.
+For a list of all available schemes, call **listloanschemes**.

-In this example we use the default loan Scheme "_MIN150_" so we just specify the account address. [transaction](https://defiscan.live/transactions/40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b?network=TestNet)
+In this example we use the default loan scheme "_MIN150_" so we just specify the account address. [transaction](https://defiscan.live/transactions/40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b?network=TestNet)

 ```
 > createvault tbRQNwSTJ3rqGbFnx17ng4BuGyz3s4fEtH
 40bfc5ce57fb7203bb89fb22aabeac4a495c364bede02606ed01e60331288b9b
 ```

-_Hint_: The transaction id is automatically the vaultId Next get a list of all vaults within the wallet
+_Hint_: The transaction ID is automatically the `vaultid` Next, get a list of all vaults within the wallet

 ```
 > listvaults {"ownerAddress":"tbRQNwSTJ3rqGbFnx17ng4BuGyz3s4fEtH"}